justindav1s/openshift-sso/README.md

 Use scripts in deploy_keycloak folder  to set up java keystores and to deploy a keycloak pod to Openshift

-## Setting to secure an application
+## Settings to secure a web application thats a client for a rest service

 1. Setup your own realm
 2. Setup two clients within this realm, say :